-From the summer 2018 issue of our Care and Cure magazine, we consider new research about whether drugs used to treat rheumatoid arthritis could reduce risk of developing dementia.
+We consider new research about whether drugs used to treat rheumatoid arthritis could reduce the risk of developing dementia.

 Research has suggested that inflammation plays a role in dementia.
 ‘Inflammation’ in this case means activation of the immune system of the brain rather than swelling.
 Yet clinical drug trials using anti-inflammatory drugs haven’t shown any benefit for people with dementia.
 Some researchers suspect that it might be a matter of using different drugs, much earlier, before symptoms begin.